 Metals & DOC

 Aqueous natural organic matter (NOM) can play an important role in transportation of metals in solution because it has the physiochemical ability to act as a ligand and create coordinated complexes with metals.
 From November 2018 to July 2019, seven sets of samples were collected from six sites in the LWSA for metals analysis.
 Metals samples were collected on behalf of the CRD and were analyzed at Bureau Veritas Laboratories in Sidney, BC (formerly Maxxam Analytics Inc.).
 For each metals sample collected, a parallel Grab sample was collected and analyzed for DOC at UBC.
 A suite of total metals were included in the analyses, many of which were below detection limits.

+I suggest moving everything related to metals to the Appendix

 Samples which had detectable metals concentrations were plotted against parallel sample DOC concentrations (Figure 10 shows DOC with total metals in μg/L, and Figure 11 shows metals in mg/L).